A gooey, creamy, cod and sweetcorn filling nestles beneath a flaky puff pastry lid.

-But this one was delicious!
-It started out (in my mind) as a fairly generic fish pie, with a puff pastry lid.
-But as I thought about the filling, I had a sudden urge to make chowder – the traditional creamy sweetcorn and/or fish soup from New England.
-In the end, this dish turned into a sort of chowder-pie, with a gooey, creamy, soupy cod and sweetcorn filling under a puff pastry top.
+But as I thought about the filling, with its rich creamy sauce, leeks, corn and flecks of parsley, I had a sudden urge to make chowder – the traditional creamy sweetcorn and/or fish soup from New England.
+In the end, this dish turned into a sort of chowder-pie, with a gooey, creamy, cod and sweetcorn filling, nestling under a puff pastry top.

-I was intending to make the chowder-sauce cheesy, but the block of cheddar that I could have sworn was in the fridge seems to have vanished.
-To be honest, I didn’t miss the cheese at all in the finished product – the leeks and parsley provided plenty of flavour and the sauce was gooey and creamy in any case.
-Just goes to show.
+I fully intended to make the chowder-sauce cheesy, but the block of cheddar that I could have sworn was in the fridge seemed to have vanished.
+However, we didn’t miss the cheese at all in the finished product – the leeks and parsley provided plenty of flavour and the sauce was gooey and creamy in any case.

 This pie serves 3-4 people.